-The ability of living organisms to adapt their metabolism to nutrient limitation or environmental changes is of outermost importance for survival.
+The ability of living organisms to adapt their metabolism to nutrient limitation, host or environmental changes is of outermost importance for survival.
 Central to this process are the nutritional alarmones pppGpp and ppGpp (collectively named: (p)ppGpp) that globally reprograms replication, transcription, translation and metabolism.
-In general, the cellular alarmone pool is regulated by (p)ppGpp synthesizing, converting and degrading enzymes.
-Activity of these enzymes is modulated by a variety of intracellular and extracellular signals allowing their direct translation into alarmone levels.
+We study all aspects of the molecular framework of (p)ppGpp from a molecular and systems biology perspective.

 Molecular Cell, DOI: http://dx.doi.org/10.1016/j.molcel.2017.06.036